marczych/skynet/README.md

 # Skynet

 Repository of instructions, links, and webserver code for building an API to send IR commands on a Raspberry Pi.
+Don't miss the [accompanying blog post][blog]!

 This project was built for controlling skylight shades via IR via a raspberry pi hence the Skynet name.
 However, the general approach can be used for other